 Until engaging Brennan IT, Priestley’s was operating with a cumbersome, unreliable IT infrastructure.
 Network failures were frequent, and staff were becoming increasingly frustrated with regular system downtime.
 Despite having a dispersed salesforce, they also lacked a reliable mobile collaboration platform, which meant the team’s efficiency and communication was limited.

 One of the most significant frustrations for the business was the poor performance of its infrastructure, which would fail constantly.
 IT support and maintenance were provided by a contractor who came into the office once a week.
 This meant that if there were any issues, there could potentially be a significant delay before they were resolved.

 “We were having a lot of issues and outages, and our internet service wasn’t providing the level of connectivity we needed,” says Heather Cross, Priestley’s Chief Financial Officer.

 Security was another ongoing challenge, and the business’ security infrastructure was somewhat dated.
-When Priestley’s network became infected with a virus due to an employee opening a corrupt file, the need for an upgraded solution became extra apparent.
+When Priestley’s network became infected with a virus due to an employee opening a malicious file, the need for an upgraded solution became extra apparent.

 Additionally, employees lacked the ability to reliably connect when they were out of the office or on the road, and this meant a lack of flexibility.
 It was hard for the business’ mobile sales team to collaborate effectively and share information, and their communication was largely limited to email and phone.